How to Remain in the UK if You are a Family Member of an EEA Citizen and Became a Victim of Domestic Violence?

 - The applicant was resident in the UK at the date of the termination of the marriage or civil partnership;

-- the continued right of residence in the UK of the Applicant was warranted by particularly difficult circumstances, such as where A or another family member has been a victim of domestic violence or abuse whilst the marriage or civil partnership was subsisting; OR
+- when there ‘difficult circumstances’ such as domestic violence or abuse whilst the marriage or civil partnership was subsisting; OR

 - The applicant provides evidence that a relevant family relationship with a relevant EEA citizen has broken down permanently as a result of domestic violence or abuse; and

-- The applicant was resident in the UK when the relevant family relationship broke down permanently as a result of domestic violence or abuse, and the continued right of residence in the UK of the Applicant is warranted where the applicant or another family member has been a victim of domestic violence or abuse before the relevant family relationship broke down permanently.
+- The applicant was resident in the UK when the relationship broke down permanently.
+And this happened as a result of domestic violence or abuse.
+To have the continued right of residence in the UK you’ll need to prove that domestic violence or abuse happened before the relevant family relationship broke down permanently.

 What Does This Mean?

-It means that you can make an application in two circumstances: when there was marriage termination or where you permanently separated.
-Official termination of the marriage or civil partnership is the date on which the order finally terminating the marriage, or civil partnership is made by a court.
+It means that you can make an application in two circumstances.
+When there was marriage termination or where you permanently separated.
+Official termination of the marriage or civil partnership is the date on which the order is made by a court.

 What Documents Can You Gather in Support of Your Application?

-The Home Office subdivides all evidence into four categories: Conclusive, Strong, Moderate and Weak.
-The more conclusive and strong evidence you submit in support of your case, the more chances you have of winning the case.
+Finally, the Home Office subdivides all evidence into four categories: Conclusive, Strong, Moderate and Weak.
+The more strong evidence you submit in support of your case, the more chances you have of winning the case.